 If you are a Camp Chef and you have to cook for a group of people in mountain expedition or for winter hikes, choose liquid fuel stoves.
 They have a high heat output, fast boiling time and can work in extreme sub-freezing temperatures.

 2.No “Real” Cooking

 If you are a lightweight/solo hiker, and you just need to boil 1-2 cups water to rehydrate your freeze-dried meals or DIY dehydrated meals, you can choose any stove, however, upright canister stoves, alcohol stoves and fuel tablets will help you to keep your backpack weight as low as possible.

 If you plan some gourmet cooking or even baking on the trail, choose remote canister stove.
-It’s easy-to-use, has great heat output and stable enough to hold a large pot, frying pan or an Outback Oven.
+It’s easy-to-use, has great heat output and stable enough to hold a large pot or frying pan.

 How to choose a backpacking stove

 Once you know your cooking needs and stove type that fits them, you can start looking at such factors as fuel efficiency and availability in the regions where you are planning to hike.

 Check out our infographic guide to choose the right stove that complements your style of trail cooking and fits within your budget.
 You’ll know about different types of stove systems and also pros and cons of each option.

 Click on the image below to download guide

 When you have decided on the type of stove, you only have to choose the right model.
 Here are some of backpacking stove recommendations in each category: